P.T. Barnum’s ‘Swedish Nightingale’ had Several Ships Named After Her

 In reality, Jenny Lind was an opera singer, a soprano, popular in her native Europe, mostly polite and a modest dresser as well.
 As one article described, she was not the “red lipstick type” portrayed in the movie.
 Nor did Barnum and Lind have a hint of a romantic relationship as the movie subtly applies.

-Regardless of the portrayal in the film, one thing was clear, in 1850, Barnum made Lind an international superstar which reverberated in many ways, including Lind’s indirect role as part of the US Civil War.
+Regardless of the portrayal in the film, one thing was clear, in 1850, Barnum made Lind an international superstar which reverberated in many ways, including Lind’s indirect role in the US Civil War.

 Specifically, two war ships named in her honor.